-fps:
+fps: 60

-ball count:
+ball count: 20

 Modes:

-Set on select
+Set velocity on select

 This mode allows you to edit segments and balls at the same time.
 To edit the segment, click the edge of the segment and drag to move that point of the segment.